• Skip to primary navigation

 Carla Cortijo Sánchez: “Being a women, being from Puerto Rico, we have to work twice as hard.
 I want people me to see as a fighter who never quits and motivates women to never quit.
 Like I said, women can do whatever they want.”

-Campaign Interview Streetwear Air Jordan 1 Foot Locker Jordan Kyrie Irving Reebok Sue Bird WNBA
+Interview Campaign Streetwear Air Jordan 1 Foot Locker Jordan Kyrie Irving Reebok Sue Bird WNBA

 What To Read Next